kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 ### From readable directions to useful controls

-My hypothesis is not that the encoder “thinks in words.”
-Its vocabulary may instead act as a borrowed coordinate system: combinations of human-readable token directions may describe acoustic or subword states with no single word-level meaning.
+One possibility is that vocabulary acts as a borrowed coordinate system: combinations of token directions may describe acoustic or subword states without carrying a single word-level meaning.
+Another is that the lens mainly supplies a convenient supervised readout.

 Psycholinguistics offers controlled paradigms for priming, ambiguity, phonetic competition, and adaptation.
 In a model, we can use those paradigms to locate a pattern, perturb it, and test whether the rest of the computation changes as predicted.